Add Prague to your bucket list now! Not convinced? These 8 things to do in Prague might just change your mind.

-Known as the largest ancient castle in the world, Prague castle is the official office of the President of the Czechia and the most popular attraction in Prague.
+Known as the largest ancient castle in the world, Prague Castle is the official office of the President of the Czechia and the most popular attraction in Prague.
 The crown jewels of Bohemia are stored in a secret room inside the castle.
 At Christmas time you can find a charming market on the grounds of the castle.

-St. Vitus Cathedral
+Wander Around St. Vitus Cathedral

-Old Town Square
+Shop in Old Town Square Prague

-Here you will find the Orloj (Astronomical clock), the gothic church of Our Lady Before Tyn, Old Town Hall and other museums and churches.
+Here you will find the Orloj (Astronomical clock), the Gothic church of Our Lady Before Tyn, Old Town Hall Tower, John Lennon Wall, Old Jewish Cemetery, and other museums and churches.
 If you visit Prague at Christmas or Easter time, markets overflow the square and make the town even more beautiful and festive.

 Despite constant attempts to reclaim the wall and countless coats of whitewash, the wall is now an ever-changing shrine to political activism and the pacifist movement.
 By the time you visit the Lennon Wall, it will probably look completely different from this picture.
 You can often find performers singing Beatles songs in tribute to John Lennon, like this guy who really wanted to go back to the 60s.